BobbedBob/BobbedBob/README.md

 i make stuff i guess

-i do python w/ django, postgres, dart, flutter, tailwindcss and some lua (for roblox).
+i do python w/ python, django, tailwindcss, dart, flutter, and some lua (for roblox).